 - Group and individual therapy

-Stepping Down Care After Staging an Intervention and Inpatient Rehab
+Stepping Down Care After Staging an Intervention and Day-Night Rehab

 After an intervention, almost all patients enter residential care at a partner facility or a day-night program for drug and alcohol rehab services.
 Specifically, by living at the facility’s housing, there’s around-the-clock supervision.
 This step is necessary to prevent relapse.
 Moreover, it ensures that your loved one is safe.

 After the individual graduates from the program, he or she will have many new life and coping skills.
 However, remember that sobriety is a lifestyle and not a destination.
 Therefore, many patients choose to step down their care to an outpatient program.
 It keeps them in close contact with their therapists after staging an intervention.

 Similarly, they continue to attend sessions.
 That said, they’re moving back home and reintegrating into society.
 Therefore, if they run into problems, they can immediately connect with their counselors.
 It’s an excellent safety net for those who recently reclaimed their sobriety.